CHILDHOOD ANXIETY PARENT SUPPORT

-SPACE (Supportive Parenting for Anxious Childhood Emotions) is a supportive parent-focused approach that helps caregivers respond to childhood anxiety in ways that build confidence, flexibility, and independence while reducing accommodation patterns related to reassurance cycles, school avoidance, and emotional overwhelm.
+SPACE (Supportive Parenting for Anxious Childhood Emotions) is a parent-focused, evidence-based approach that helps caregivers respond to childhood anxiety in ways that build confidence, flexibility, and independence while reducing accommodation patterns linked to reassurance cycles, school avoidance, and emotional overwhelm

 When Anxiety Starts Taking Over Family Life